kgptapps/consolelogpipe/README.md

 ## 🤖 Quick Start Prompt for AI Coding Assistants

 ```
 Use https://www.npmjs.com/package/@kansnpms/console-log-pipe-client package to integrate browser console logs to the CLI console.
-Replace 'my-web-app' with my project name as mentioned in the documentation.
+Only the port parameter is required.
 ```

 Copy this prompt to quickly get AI assistance with Console Log Pipe integration!